There’s nothing better than a well-seasoned piece of beef. Use this beef rub recipe for all of your cuts of beef. It’s a game-changer!

 - Keep this beef dry rub sealed tightly in an air-tight container for six months in a cool, dry place.

 How Long Do I apply before cooking?
 For best results, add the dry rub up to an hour before cooking to boost the flavor of your meat even more.
-Don’t worry; if you don’t have time to allow the meat to sit with the rub on it, it still tastes great but won’t be as intense.
+Don’t worry; if you don’t have time to allow the meat to sit with the rub, it tastes great but won’t be as intense.

 Make this beef rub recipe your go-to recipe for all your beef recipes!